yolanother/YuEGP/README.md

 ```
 To install Triton on Windows: https://github.com/woct0rdho/triton-windows/releases/download/v3.1.0-windows.post8/triton-3.1.0-cp310-cp310-win_amd64.whl

-Likewise if you were not able to install flash attention on Windows, if you can force the application to use sdpa attention instead by using the '--sdpa' switch.
+Likewise if you were not able to install flash attention on Windows, you can force the application to use sdpa attention instead by using the '--sdpa' switch.
 Be aware that this may requires more VRAM
 ```bash
 cd inference
 python gradio_app --profile 4 --sdpa